bitwarden/help/_articles/organizations/event-logs.md

 ## SIEM and External Systems Integrations

 When exporting data from Bitwarden into other systems, a combination of data from the Exports, API and CLI may be used to gather data.
-For example, using Bitwarden RESTful APIs gather data around the structure of the organization:
+For example, using Bitwarden RESTful APIs to gather data around the structure of the organization:

 - GET /public/members returns the Members, Ids, and assigned groupIds
 - GET /public/groups returns all the Groups, Ids, assigned Collections, and their permissions